bluwy/publint/packages/pack/README.md

 - **Type**: `(dir: string, opts?: PackAsJsonOptions): Promise<string>`

 Packs the given directory with the `--json` flag and returns its stdout as JSON.
 You can run the `<pm> pack --json` command manually to inspect the output shape.
-Pass `opts.packageManager` to specify the package manager to use for packing.

 > [!NOTE]
 > Does not work in pnpm <9.14.1 and bun as they don't support the `--json` flag.